DeronW/go-int-cipher/README.md

 go-id-cipher
 =========

-user RC4 cipher a integer to another integer
+use RC4 cipher a integer to another integer

 example